LuGroupUMN/ICL_Linear_Systems/README.md

 - The vector $y$ is sampled from a multivariate normal distribution $\mathcal{N}(0, \Sigma_d(\rho))$, where $\Sigma_d(\rho)$ denotes an equal-correlated covariance matrix, which is defined as $\Sigma_d(\rho) = (1-\rho)I_d + \rho F_d$, with $F_d\in \mathbb{R}^{d\times d}$ being a matrix of all ones.

 ## 1.1 Test the in-domain generalization
-The procedures for evaluating error versus the number of tasks (N), number of training prompts, and number of inference prompts follow the same setup.
+The procedures for evaluating error versus the number of tasks (N), length of prompts in training (n), and length of prompts during inference (m) follow the same setup.
 Here, we show the **generalization error versus the number of tasks (N)** as an example.

 ### 1.1.1 Generalization error vs. Number of Tasks (N)

 #### Step 1: Prepare the Data
-Navigate to the `RM/test_N` directory.
-Configuration settings can be adjusted in `config.py`.
+- Navigate to the `RM/test_N` directory
+- For evaluations w.r.t. prompt lengths:
+  - Use `RM/test_sn` for training prompt length (n)
+  - Use `RM/test_m` for inference prompt length (m)
+- Modify configuration parameters in `config.py` as needed.
+- Train model

 ```
 python prepare_data.py